IBM-Cloud/docs/services/mobileaccess/google-auth-web.md

 To start using Google as an identity provider, create a project in the [Google Developer Console](https://console.developers.google.com).
 Part of creating a project is to obtain a **Google Client ID** and **Secret**.
 The Google Client ID and Secret are the unique identifiers for your application used by Google authentication, and are needed for setting up the {{site.data.keyword.amashort}} dashboard.

 1. Open your Google application in the Google Developer Console.
-3. Add the Google+ API.
+3. Add the **Google+** API.
 3. Create credentials using OAuth.
 Select Web application in application type.
 Enter the {{site.data.keyword.amashort}} redirect URI in the Authorized redirect URIs box.
 Obtain the {{site.data.keyword.amashort}} redirect authorization URI from the Google configuration screen of the {{site.data.keyword.amashort}} dashboard (see steps that follow).
 4. Save changes.
-Note the Google Client ID and Application Secret.
+Note the **Google Client ID** and **Application Secret**.

 ## Configuring {{site.data.keyword.amashort}} for Google authentication